 How should I use this medicine?

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Take this medicine on an empty stomach, at least 1 hour before or 2 hours after food.
-Do not take with food or with grapefruit juice.
+Take this medicine with food.
+Do not take with grapefruit juice.
 Do not cut, crush, or chew this medicine.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.